Henry Thomas Gallagher

 Henry Thomas Gallagher (13 April 1880 – 15 March 1975) was an Irish businessman, lawyer and founder of Urney Chocolates, a leading confectionery company of the 20th century.

 Early life

 Henry Thomas Gallagher was born in Strabane, County Tyrone on 13 April 1880.
-He was the third son of Edward Gallagher (1839–1924), a prominent figure in Strabane business and politics.
+He was the third son of Edward Gallagher (1839–1924), a prominent businessman and political figure in Strabane.
 His mother, Harriet (Anne) Thomas, was a milliner from County Tipperary, reputedly of a Quaker background.

 Gallagher attended Castleknock College, Dublin.
-He then worked in the family factory for a year after school, but his father deemed him too stupid for business and he was sent to study law in Dublin.
+He then worked in the family factory for a year before being sent to study law in Dublin.
 He was admitted to the Incorporated Law Society of Ireland in 1902, and returned to Strabane to enter practice.

 Family

-In 1906, Gallagher married Eileen Mary Clare Cullen, the daughter of John Baptist Cullen, Esq., and Mary Redmond, a cousin of John Redmond.
+In 1906, Gallagher married Eileen Cullen, the daughter of John Baptist Cullen, Esq., and Mary Redmond, a cousin of John Redmond.
 The Gallaghers went to live at Dunwiley House, near Stranorlar, County Donegal.
 They had three children, including Helen, a children's author, and Redmond, a motor-racing driver and eventual chairman of Urney.